Brill Environment Group

 Get involved!

-BEG’s Chair is Jayne Gibson Harris.
 Meetings and activities are ad hoc in response to need and other circumstances.
-Meetings will be advertised here, on our Facebook page, and in the Bernwode News.
-Email Brill Environment Group to find out more.
+Meetings will be advertised on village noticeboards, on our Facebook page (opens in new tab), and in the Bernwode News.

 BEG Objectives